Inspired by Nature

 Months after graduating Richard took a series of dive courses in the UK which set him on his path to becoming an underwater camera operator.

 He has been filming in Palau for over 13 years and around the world for over 20.

 “What sets Lightning Strike apart from the competition is the artistic, innovative approach coupled with attention to detail.”

-Lightning Strike’s media production services have been utilised by multiple Palau based organisations and businesses as well as international broadcasters across the globe.
-Clients range from local NGOs to Animal Planet and the BBC amongst many others.
+Over the last 20 years Richard’s media production skills have been utilised by multiple international broadcasters across the globe.
+Clients range from local Palau based NGOs to Animal Planet and the BBC amongst many others.

-Please check the Services Page for more info on what we can offer you.
+Please check the Services Page for more info on what Richard and Lightning Strike can offer you.